 Where g is the acceleration due to the gravity of earth.

 Hence, Escape velocity is also given by

-It is expressed in m/s and escape velocity of earth is 11,200 m/s.
+It is expressed in m/s and the escape velocity of earth is 11,200 m/s.

-Escape velocity formula is applied in finding escape velocity of any body or any planet, if mass and radius is known.
+The escape velocity formula is applied in finding the escape velocity of any body or any planet if mass and radius are known.